Dhruv-raj27/CourseWise-X-Supabase/TASKS.md

 - Time slots follow 24-hour format with proper validation
 - Admin can easily navigate and manage courses
 - Proper error handling and user feedback implemented
+- Stream management fully integrated with course management
+- Navigation between features is smooth and intuitive
+- CRUD operations working correctly for both streams and courses
+- All course management components now fetch streams dynamically from the database
+- Stream data is consistently handled across all components
+- Improved validation for stream selection in course management
+- Better error handling for stream-related operations

 Legend:
 - ✅ Completed